MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/Order-fulfillment-POS-setup.md

 This article describes how to set up store order fulfillment in Microsoft Dynamics 365 Commerce.

-Many retailers would like to optimize order fulfillment by enabling stores to fill orders.
-Order fulfillment at the store level can help to ease overstock scenarios for a specific store, or may be needed from a logistical standpoint in cases where a store has extra capacity or is located within closer shipping distance to the customer.
+Many retailers want to optimize order fulfillment by enabling stores to fill orders.
+Order fulfillment at the store level can help ease overstock scenarios for a specific store, or may be needed in cases where a store has extra capacity, or is located within a closer shipping distance to the customer.
 To address this need, a unified order fulfillment operation is available at the point of sale (POS).

 Orders for fulfillment at a specific store has the store's warehouse designated on the header or lines of the order.

-The order fulfillment operation in the POS provides a single work area that cashiers can use to process orders.
-This includes everything from accepting the order, to marking it as shipped, or initiating store pickup.
+The order fulfillment operation at the POS provides a single work area that cashiers can use to accept orders, mark orders as shipped, and initiate store pickup.

 ## Set up the order fulfillment operation